sourcecred/docs/docs/beta/grain.md

 ## How much is Grain worth?

-In the SourceCred community, Grain stays at a fixed price of \$1 per Grain.
+In the SourceCred community, Grain stays at a fixed price of $1 per Grain.
 However, each community can choose the price of their Grain, as well as a name for their specific kind of Grain.
 In other words, Grain is project-specific, and it’s not a universal token.
 Every project that uses SourceCred creates its own independent token and calls it whatever they choose.
-Grain in the SourceCred community is sometimes also called “SourceGrain,” to distinguish it from other projects’ Grain tokens.

 As for pricing, each community can choose the price of their own Grain.
 They can choose a fixed price, or choose to make their Grain a floating financial asset and let the market decide the price; their Grain would then fluctuate in price based on supply and demand.

-## ⬆️ Boosting Contributions

-Grain can also be used to Boost contributions.
-This means you can burn your Grain to support a particular contribution.
-When a contribution is Boosted, its Cred increases because new Cred has just been [minted](https://sourcecred.io/docs/beta/cred#-cred-minting).
-It then also flows a fraction of its Cred to its Booster.

-Boosting is a flexible mechanism.
-A Booster can use it to prioritize work and incentivize participants to focus on it.
-For example, if there is a bug that you really want fixed, you can Boost it.
-Since it has a higher Cred score from the newly minted Cred, participants will now be more interested in focusing on it, as they will receive more Cred from their work.

-Boosters can also hunt for under-valued contributions and Boost them.
-They are incentivized to do so, because if the contribution is later seen as important, they will receive a bunch of Cred as its Booster.
-In doing so, they help to ensure that everyone’s contributions are being fairly valued.

-A guide on how to use Grain for Boosting will be coming soon.
+They can also choose for Grain to have no monetary value, but rather value within their community.

 ## Other key properties of Grain